hsutter/cppfront/docs/reference-cppfront.md

 ### `-format-colon-errors`, `-fo`

-Emit cppfront diagnostics using ':line:col:' format for line and column numbers, if that is the format better recognized by your IDE, so that it will pick up cppfront messages and integrate them in its normal error message output location.
+Emit cppfront diagnostics using `:line:col:` format for line and column numbers, if that is the format better recognized by your IDE, so that it will pick up cppfront messages and integrate them in its normal error message output location.
 If not set, by default cppfront diagnostics use `(line,col)` format.

 ### `-line-paths`, `-l`